Toloka/docs/en/api/concepts/create-bonus.md

 The subject of the message for the Toloker.
 You can enter it in multiple languages (the message will be sent in the Toloker's language).
 Format: "`"<language RU/EN/TR/ID/FR>": "<title text>"`. ||
 || **public_message** | **object**

-Message text for the Toloker.
+The text of message for the Toloker.
 You can enter it in multiple languages (the message will be sent in the Toloker's language).
 Format: `"<language RU/EN/TR/ID/FR>": "<message text>"`. ||
 || **without_message** | **boolean**

 Allows you not to send a reward message to the Toloker.
 The default value is `false`.